 72 hours of outdoor adventures in Canberra

-Best hikes, popular bike rides, and paddock-to-plate restaurants in Canberra.
+Best hikes, popular bike rides, and scenic spots in Canberra.

 Friday afternoon

-For those who prefer a roof over their heads head to Nil Desperandum, a historic European heritage property that provides a uniquely beautiful and rustic experience for you (and your family and friends) in the Australian bush of Tidbinbilla Nature Reserve.
+For those who prefer a roof over their heads, try Nil Desperandum, a historic European heritage property that provides a uniquely beautiful and rustic experience in the Australian bush of Tidbinbilla Nature Reserve.

-For an evening of outdoor luxury, check into Cubby and Co, nestled in the vines at Mount Majura Vineyard and just a 20-minute drive from the city.
-Enjoy a bell tent, a glass of vino overlooking the grapevines, boardgames, and a technology-free zoneas you relax and unwind.
+If you’re after something a bit more ‘boutique’, spend the night at Cubby and Co, nestled in the vines at Mount Majura Vineyard, just a 20-minute drive from the city.
+Enjoy a bell tent, a glass of vino overlooking the grapevines, boardgames, and a technology-free zone as you relax and unwind.

 Friday night